Kiera-Di-Sario/ECE2071_TeamJ02/README.md

 ## Version History of Main
 **Initial Commit**
-- Created base repository with individual and group_project branches
+- Created base repository with main and individual group member branches **Final Code**
+- All versions of the final code were pushed to the main branch